crest-cassia/xsub/README.md

       - "running" means the job is running.
       - "finished" means the job is finished or the job is not found.
 - when job_id is not given, it prints the status of all jobs.
     - output format is not defined.
-It usually prints the output of `qsub` command.
+It usually prints the output of `qstat` command.

 - **example**